PhyGroup/T2T/README.md

 We provide pre-extracted feature CSV files covering 20 applications across 5 application types, along with descriptions generated for each file using Qwen-VL-Max.

 ## Training and Evaluation

+We evaluate the performance of our model using four commonly used metrics in captioning—BLEU-4, METEOR, ROUGE-L, and CIDEr.
+The related tools are provided in utils/coco-caption.